dainank/nato-phonetic-alphabet-converter/README.md

 # NATO Phonetic Alphabet Converter
-Simple files for parsing alphabet into NATO phonetic alphabet and vice versa via files or command-line.
+`C` functions for parsing alphabet into NATO phonetic alphabet and vice versa via files or command-line.

 # The `nato[singleCharacter - 'A']` Code